nocache_headers()WP 2.0.0

 Examples

-Suppose we need our AJAX request cached in the browser and when this request is repeated for a specified period of time, the browser takes data from the cache and does not make an AJAX request.
+Suppose we need our AJAX request to be cached in the browser, and upon repeating this request within a specified time, the browser should take the data from the cache and not make an AJAX request.

-This can be accomplished by setting the right headers for caching.
-This can be done either directly or via the [nocache_headers] filter (/hook/nocache_headers).
+This can be achieved by setting the necessary headers for caching.
+This can be done directly or through the filter nocache_headers.

 Option: through the nocache_headers filter

-You need to insert the filter directly into the PHP code and check in the filter that it works for our query, so that caching works for other queries.
+The filter needs to be inserted directly into the PHP code, and in the filter, check that our request is indeed triggered, so that caching works for other requests.

 Suppose our AJAX event is called my_ajax_action, then: